-The bugs will suffocate once air is replaced by water – further the dawn soap will block the spiracles of the fleas.
-So, simply place a plate or dish and drop some dish soap – position a lit candle.
+The bugs will suffocate once the air is replaced by water – further, the dawn soap will block the fleas’ spiracles.
+So, place a plate or dish and drop some dish soap – position a lit candle.

-The candle light will attract the fleas from where they’ll drop and suffocate into the soapy water in the plate.
+The candlelight will attract the fleas from where they’ll drop and suffocate into the soapy water on the plate.
 It acts as a trap for the fleas – they’ll trap the fleas temporarily.

 - The dish soap created high viscosity in the water – trapping the fleas like glue to kill them.

-- However, fleas treat with dish soap only at night since fleas are bugs that’re nocturnal.
-However, the dish soap flea treatment with candle light may pose a fire hazard.
+- However, fleas treat with dish soap only at night since fleas are nocturnal bugs.
+However, the dish soap flea treatment with candlelight may pose a fire hazard.

 2. Diatomaceous earth for fleas

-- Simply sprinkle the diatomaceous earth powder into places that you think have a massive flea infestation and traffic – but apply only a thin layer of the powder.
+- Sprinkle the diatomaceous earth powder into places that you think have a massive flea infestation and traffic – but apply only a thin layer of the powder.

-- Let the DE treatment to do its work for 3-5 days before you vacuum the floors and carpets thoroughly to prevent the spreading of the bugs.
+- Let the DE treatment do its work for 3-5 days before you vacuum the floors and carpets thoroughly to prevent the bugs’ spreading.

-Don’t mess your face with the DE powder since it may irritate your throat and eyes – so ensure that you put on some personal protection equipment like face masks.
+Don’t miss your face with the DE powder since it may irritate your throat and eyes – so ensure that you put on some personal protection equipment like face masks.

 3. Baking soda

-Baking soda will kill fleas just like diatomacious earth and its equally safe to exterminate the bugs – but vacuuming is still the most recommended.
+Baking soda will kill fleas just like diatomaceous earth, and it’s equally safe to exterminate the bugs – but vacuuming is still the most recommended.

-- So simply sprinkle the baking soda on the furniture and carpets.
-Rub and brush the surfaces and fabric – however, also empty the vacuum bag into a trash can that’s placed outside.
+- So sprinkle the baking soda on the furniture and carpets.
+However, rub and brush the surfaces and fabric and empty the vacuum bag into a trash can that’s placed outside.

-- The powder will dehydrates plus exterminate the bugs, their eggs, and flea larvae and hence avoid the development of another infestation.
+- The powder will dehydrate and exterminate the bugs, eggs, and flea larvae and, hence, avoid another infestation.

 - Use the baking soda plus table salt – you’ll only need to sprinkle some of your table salt.
-Best thing is that it’s safe for both humans, pets, and kids.
+The best thing is that it’s safe for both humans, pets, and kids.

 But the salt plus baking soda could trigger some minor irritation on the pet’s open wounds.
 Also, remember to isolate animals in the treating zone.

-Baking soda plus sprinkle salt on the affected places, furniture and carpets and let it sit overnight – this will dehydrate the flea eggs and larvae.
+Baking soda plus sprinkle salt on the affected places, furniture, and carpets and letting it sit overnight will dehydrate the flea eggs and larvae.

 However, you’ll need to repeat the flea treatment – clean the bag and canister.
-Repeating the treatment allows you to remove all the left-over eggs so they won’t hatch and trigger a re-infestation.
+Repeating the treatment allows you to remove all the left-over eggs to hatch and trigger a re-infestation.

 4. Lemon spray

-You’ll require spray bottle, funnel, large bowl, strainer, large pot, fork, and knife.
-Ingredients; 356 ml or 1.5 litres of vinegar, 711 ml or 0.7 litres of water, and 3 lemon fruits.
+You’ll require a spray bottle, funnel, large bowl, strainer, large pot, fork, and knife.
+Ingredients; 356 ml or 1.5 liters of vinegar, 711 ml or 0.7 liters of water, and three lemon fruits.

 - So, you’ll need to make some citrus spray that’ll use on the infected surfaces and furniture.
-Juice the 3 lemons after cutting into 3 millimeters thick slices.
+Juice the three lemons after cutting into 3 millimeters thick slices.

-- Simply get a lemon slice and put into water – finally boil the water for about 30 minutes.
+- Get a lemon slice and put it into the water – finally, boil the water for about 30 minutes.

-- Now steep your 3 lemons – and let the lemon to simmer before removing the water from heat.
-Allow the citrus juice to stand over the night before putting into a spraying bottle the next day.
+- Now steep your three lemons – and let the lemon to simmer before removing the water from heat.
+Allow the citrus juice to stand over the night before putting it into a spraying bottle the next day.

-- If you pet has a flea collar, you’ll need to add 2-3 lemon mixture drops in the pet’s flea collars and this will control the fleas.
+- If your pet has a flea collar, you’ll need to add 2-3 lemon mixture drops in the pet’s flea collars, which will control the fleas.
 Further, you’ll need to drop some lemon mixture on the pet’s shoulder blades.

-- For use with pet’s shampoo – you’ll require 0.25 cup of the lemon treatment that’ll mix with the cat flea shampoo or the flea shampoo for dogs and use it to bathe the pets – but avoid the eyes.
+- For use with pet’s shampoo – you’ll require 0.25 cups of the lemon treatment that’ll mix with the cat flea shampoo or the flea shampoo for dogs and use it for bathing the pets – but avoid the eyes.

 5. Apple Cider Vinegar

-Luckily, you’ll discover that vinegar has no fragrance and its equally friendly to the surroundings – its chemical-free and natural which means that’ll be safe for kids, adult humans, and pets.
+Luckily, you’ll discover that vinegar has no fragrance, and it’s equally friendly to the surroundings – it’s chemical-free and natural, which means that it’ll be safe for kids, adult humans, and pets.

-- For dog, use a single apple cider vinegar teaspoon for each of 40 pounds of the dog.
+- For a dog, use a single apple cider vinegar teaspoon for 40 pounds of the dog.
 Add this vinegar into a bowl of water and make sure to change the water after each dog wash.

-- Simply mix equal parts of the water and vinegar ingredients into a big bowl – this is the dilution process that’l make the solution fit for controlling fleas.
+- Mix equal parts of the water and vinegar ingredients into a big bowl – this is the dilution process that’ll make the solution fit for controlling fleas.

-- However, some home owners tend also to mix in the ingredients in the ration of 1:3 for vinegar and water respectively.
+- However, some homeowners also tend to mix in the ingredients in the ration of 1:3 for vinegar and water.

-Before spraying the vinegar for fleas control, inspect if the dog or cat has open wounds, sores or cuts on their skins.
-Avoid using the flea treatment on open woulds.
+Before spraying the vinegar for fleas control, inspect if the dog or cat has open wounds, sores, or cuts on their skins.
+Avoid using the flea treatment on open wounds.

-Avoid spraying the pet’s into their eyes – this may lead to pain, irritation or reduced ability to see.
-Its your role to ensure that the flea treatment is safe and comfortable to the pets.
+Avoid spraying the pet’s into their eyes – this may lead to pain, irritation, or reduced ability to see.
+It’s your role to ensure that the flea treatment is safe and comfortable for the pets.

-- Put the vinegar solution in a spray bottle or use some sort of cloth that you’ll dip into the vinegar solution – for example the rub-down technique will be more appropriate for cats.
+- Put the vinegar solution in a spray bottle or use some cloth that you’ll dip into the vinegar solution – for example, the rub-down technique will be more appropriate for cats.

-- However, remember to clean your spraying bottle particularly if it had previously been used to spray a different chemical to avoid adverse reactions.
+- However, remember to clean your spraying bottle, mainly if it had previously been used to spray a different chemical to avoid adverse reactions.

 Finally, within half an hour, comb the cat’s hair to remove any of the dead or live fleas plus their eggs and larvae that’re stuck or trapped by the sprayed vinegar.